 Cornwall Council Building Control aim to provide a high quality tailored service to the businesses and communities of Cornwall and The Isles of Scilly that will provide value for money.

 Our vision is to meet our customers’ needs, with an independent, quality, value for money, tailored service that is reliable, accessible and consistent.

 Building Control can be contacted via telephone by calling 01872 224792, via email email@example.com or by post at:

 Please refer to the the Cornwall Council pages for up to date fees and how to make applications.

 With all building work, the owner of the property is responsible for meeting the relevant Planning and Building Regulations.
 Building Regulations apply to most building work so it is important to find out if you need permission.
 Further information can be found at Cornwall Council

 Your Building Control Officer, Peter Keam is not based on the islands but visits on average every two weeks.
 Please contact us via the above details if you wish to request a site visit or if you need to get in touch to discuss a proposed project or any work in progress.

 There are a very limited number of public drainage systems to connect to on the Isles of Scilly meaning that private drainage arrangements such as septic tanks are often necessary.
-Guidance on the disposal of sewage where no mains drainage is available can be found here and there is a leaflet on small sewerage treatment systems.
+In addition to Building regulations requirements under Part H, guidance on the disposal of sewage where no mains drainage is available under The Environmental Permitting (England and Wales) (Amendment) (England) Regulations 2014 can be found here and there is a leaflet on small sewerage treatment systems.